fluxusfrequency/blog/how-to-choose-the-right-tech-stack.md

 ## Conclusion

 When you're piloting a tech business, there are certain touchstone moments where the decisions you make can make or break your future success.
 Choosing the right tech stack for your app is one of these moments.
-In this post, I've we've looked some strategies you can use when making this choice.
+In this post, we've looked some strategies you can use when making this choice.

 First, we thought about the demographics and experience you want to provide.
 Next, we considered where your business is in its overall lifecycle.
 Finally, we went down a checklist and asked questions to evaluate how appropriate each of your choices was.